Privacy Policy

 - Location, contacts, photos, microphone, camera, calendars, health data, or any other system data.

-- No third-party analytics or advertising SDKs are integrated.
+- Apple's advertising identifier (IDFA).
+No advertising SDKs or ad-tracking are integrated.

 Why we collect each piece